 Carefully divide the batter equally among 12 muffin tins, filling each to the brim.

-Bake in a preheated oven for 32-36 minutes, or until the muffins achieve a rich, deep golden brown hue and a toothpick inserted into the center comes out clean.
+Bake the muffins in a preheated oven for 32-36 minutes, or until the muffins achieve a rich, deep golden brown hue and a toothpick inserted into the centre comes out clean.

-Once baked to perfection, remove the muffins from the oven and allow them to set in the pan for 15 minutes.
-Subsequently, gently flip them onto their sides while still in the pan to facilitate complete cooling.
+Once baked, remove the muffins from the oven and allow them to set in the pan for 15 minutes.
+When theyโre cool enough to handle, transfer them to a wire rack to let them cool completely.

-Once cooled, store in a covered container or bag at room temp to keep fresh.
-They will stay fresh for 3 to 4 days.
-You can also freeze them; they are best in the first 3 months, but will remain safe to eat beyond that.
+Once cooled, store the muffins in a covered container or bag at room temp to keep fresh.
+They will last for 3 to 4 days.

 Or, click here for a complete list of vegan muffin recipes.